collinedwa/market-app/README.md

 * In the same directory, execute 'flask run'.
 This will startup the Flask web framework and host the application on http://127.0.0.1:5000

 ## API Reference Table

+NOTE: User must be logged in to make any requests beyond the first 2 paths

 | Path      | Methods | Parameters     | Description |
 | ---- | ---- | ---- | ---- |